maxzz/react-d3/README.md

             [x] Add general info and each line explanation [x] Change color selection from whole row to small box [x] Check / uncheck all lines at once
-            [ ] Add animation of color bar width on change [ ] Specify specific colors without duplication [ ] Save / restore points position and lines selection
+            [x] Add animation of color bar width on change [ ] Specify specific colors without duplication [ ] Use a color combination with a line style [ ] Save / restore points position and lines selection

 #### Links, Refs, Credits